 170. Premillennialism.
 A survey of the system of doctrine and Biblical interpretation involved in premillennialism.
 The key problems of premillennial interpretation of Scripture are analyzed, including the determining hermeneutical principles, interpretation of key passages of Scripture, and the relation of premillennialism to all aspects of doctrine.
 Amillennialism and other opposing systems are carefully considered.
 Prerequisite, prescribed course in Ecclesiology and Eschatology.
-Elective, two hours, fall semester, 1947-1948.
+Elective, two hours, spring semester, 1950.
 Professor Walvoord.